-- When a company changes HR or PEO service providers and offers a different benefits package as a result
+- When a company changes HR or professional employer organization (PEO) service providers and offers a different benefits package as a result.

-- When an employee departs a company for a new opportunity
+- When an employee departs a company voluntarily.

-Naturally, each of these scenarios calls for a different approach in communicating the reason for termination of benefits.
-When you fire an employee, it is of the utmost importance to document every step of the termination process.
+Naturally, each of these scenarios calls for a different approach to communicating the reason for the termination of benefits.
+When you fire an employee, it is of utmost importance to document every step of the termination process.
 While you might want to be concise and direct in this letter, you should thoroughly account for legal considerations associated with termination.

-If your company’s benefits package has changed, you have a responsibility to direct all your affected employees on how to replace their lost coverage or benefits through the new plan.
-It might be useful to set up training with the new HR or PEO service provider to help your employees navigate the new benefits package.
+If your company’s benefits package has changed, you have a responsibility to direct the affected employees on how to replace their lost coverage or benefits through the new plan.
+It might be useful to set up training with the new HR outsourcing company or PEO service provider to help your employees navigate the new benefits package.

-Key takeaway: There are several scenarios that warrant a termination of benefits letter, such as when you switch PEOs or fire an employee.
-Develop these letters in context of the reason for the loss or change of benefits.
+There are several scenarios that warrant a termination of benefits letter, such as when you switch PEOs or fire an employee.
+Develop these letters within the context of the reason for the loss or change of benefits.

 How to write a termination of benefits letter

-The way you write a termination of benefits letter could have a significant impact on morale and productivity.
-If employees are in the dark on how to navigate a new benefits plan, their productivity is likely to suffer.
-Changes to benefits, particularly the loss of healthcare coverage, can be significant events that impact the well-being and security of employees and their families.
-It is not a matter to take lightly, and your letter should reflect this in tone as well as content.
+The way you write a termination of benefits letter could have a significant impact on employee morale.
+Changes to benefits, particularly the loss of healthcare coverage, can affect the well-being and security of employees and their families.
+It is not a matter to take lightly, and your letter’s tone and content should reflect this reality.

 “Writing a termination of benefits letter requires incredible tact, and I have always taken a pretty formulaic approach to it, with good results,” Bax said.

-According to Bax, a termination of benefits letter should include the following information:
+A termination of benefits letter should include the following information, according to Bax: